gazoscalvertos/Hass-Custom-Alarm/README.md

 - Tested on HA v0.59.1

 ### Changelog
+- (28/12/17) Added a new feature 'Panic Mode' this allows you to set a panic code in the alarm.yaml.
+When using this code to deactivate the alarm, the alarm is deactivated however a special attribute panic_mode is set to ACTIVE.
+Use this backed with your automations to trigger custom messages to those who can assist.
+- (28/12/17) Added support for override sensors.
+When sensors are placed in this group any which are open when activing the alarm are ignored.
 - (27/12/17) Added support for devices with open/closed, true/false, locked/unlocked, detected/undetected statuses.
 There are some heavy changes on the code in readiness for a settings page and an optional screensaver.
 - (19/11/17) Added optional perimeter mode (activates a 'perimeter' group only) which could also ne known as 'Home Day' mode.
 Added weather sensor into status bar (You must have dark sky weather component enabled specifically sensor.dark_sky_summary), added 0 to code panel.
 - (13/11/17) Added sample automation.yaml.
 Fixed GUI issues with groups.
 Outlined base code for 'Perimeter mode'